Is Mount Kilimanjaro One of the 7 Wonders of the World?

 Standing tall at 5,895 meters—Kilimanjaro never fails to inspire

-Kilimanjaro is a Free-Standing Mountain
+Kilimanjaro Is a Free-Standing Mountain

 It Has Three Volcanic Cones

-Kilimanjaro Was First Summited in 1889
+First Summit Was in 1889

 A magical moment at Stella—snow underfoot, views all around